 A major drawback, however, of using an inverted index to represent the term-document matrix is that it is only efficient when we start with a term and want to find the relevant documents; it is extremely inefficient if we are starting with a document and want to find the relevant terms in that document (so inefficient, in fact, that one would be better off just re-calculating the term weights for that document than searching through the inverted index).
-I have made the assumption that the former type of search is what we would want to be optimising for in our system, and that the latter kind of search is unimportant.
+I have made the assumption that the former type of search is what we would want to be optimising for in our system, and that the latter kind of search is not the intended use of the matrix.